ksoze84/sokore/README.md

 * Never set the kore object state directly; is read only!
 * You may save another data in the object, but beware of component state updates signaling and mounting logics if this data mutates over time.
 * Do not manipulate state directly in the constructor.
 * The kore class name you define is used as key for storing/sharing the kore instance.
-Never use the same name for different kore classes even if they are declared in different scopes.
+Never use the same name for different kore classes, even if they are declared in different scopes.

 ## The no-store hook: useKore